mdcdi1315/base_mods_lib_template/README.md

 Where &lt;VERSION&gt; the version number of the release.

-Now, open the file with an archiver and extract the `mdcdi1315_base_mods_lib_dev_package.zip` file for the Minecraft distribution you are currently using.
+Now, open the file with an archiver.

+You will see folders with their names to be Minecraft versions.
+Open the folder for the version that you wish to develop against and extract the `mdcdi1315_base_mods_lib_dev_package.zip` file for the Minecraft distribution you are currently using.

 Place the expanded file on the `deps` directory.